 In many situations, if treatment is not provided immediately, the victim can quickly lose consciousness, enter a coma, experience a seizure and potentially die from exposure to CO gases.
 In fact, death can occur after just minutes of high CO concentration exposure or less than one hour of exposure to carbon monoxide at low levels.

 Long-term, low-level CO poisoning often produces warning signs that include flu-like symptoms, fatigue, headache, malaise and at times vomiting and nausea.
 In some situations, victims may be experience unexplained vision issues, numbness, impaired concentration and memory along with sleep disturbances.

 Because carbon monoxide molecules can so easily attach themselves to hemoglobin in red blood cells, it usually deprives tissue of much-needed oxygen.
 Inhaling high levels of carbon monoxide produces the formation of carboxyhemoglobin, restricting oxygen from reaching vital organs.

-Highly concentrated or long-term accumulation of carbon monoxide inhalation can create hypoxia, causing suffocation to tissue, vital organs and the brain.
-As a result, doctors will often develop oxygen treatments to strip away the CO molecules from the red blood cells in an effort to save the patient and reduce symptoms.
+Highly concentrated or long-term accumulation of carbon monoxide inhalation can create hypoxia, causing suffocation to tissue, vital organs, and the brain.
+As a result, doctors will often develop oxygen treatments to strip away the CO molecules from the red blood cells to save the patient and reduce symptoms.

 In many cases, exposure to high levels of carbon monoxide occurs through the negligent actions of another individual, business or entity.
-This is because carbon monoxide poisoning can occur when gas-powered equipment, vehicles and appliances are not maintained properly.
-Many carbon monoxide poisoning lawsuit cases are filed because the victim suffered exposure to CO fumes by malfunctioning heaters or exposure to toxic levels of the gas from vehicle exhaust, fireplaces and chimneys along with defective stoves and ovens.
+This is because carbon monoxide poisoning can happen when gas-powered equipment, vehicles, and appliances are not maintained properly.
+Many victims file carbon monoxide poisoning lawsuit cases after toxic exposure to CO fumes by malfunctioning heaters or exposure to toxic levels of the gas from vehicle exhaust, fireplaces, and chimneys along with defective stoves and ovens.